pcsandford/common-style/README.md

 ## Usage
-Install the style-guide using bower `$ bower install https://github.com/Rise-Vision/style-guide.git --save`
+Install the style-guide using bower `$ bower install git://github.com/Rise-Vision/style-guide --save`

 The `dist` folder contains the compiled CSS `css/rise.min.css` and all required fonts.

-## Github Pages
-The `www` folder is deployed as github pages.
-To do so, run:

-`git subtree push --prefix www origin gh-pages`

 ## Documentation